Private Albert Dickson was born in Toronto on 4 March 1865 to Charles Alexander Ranaldson Dickson and Sarah Ann Hawarth.

 - 1889-1890 – Albert D bookkeeper at CC Ray & Co

-We don’t know exactly when he joined The Queen’s Own Rifles but we know he served in the Northwest Rebellion and was awarded a medal for that service.
+We don’t know exactly when he joined The Queen’s Own Rifles but we know he served in the Northwest Field Force and was awarded a medal for that service.
 He’s also listed as a member of E Company for 1886/1888 and 1887/1888.
 His younger brother Clarence also served in the Regiment.

 He married Harriett Ellen Brown in Toronto on 21 May 1889.
 They had 3 children, Edgar, Irene and Florence.